Responsible Business - Let's take responsibility

-- Over 70% of the hotel’s staff uses public transportation to help reduce urban air pollution.
+- Over 70% of this hotel’s staff uses public transportation to help reduce urban air pollution.

-- Once a year, the hotel staff plants trees.
+- Once a year, the staff plants trees.

 - Responsible Business guidelines are included in all job descriptions.

 - Monthly records of copier and printer usage are kept.